Published on August 20, 2014 by Your Retail Therapist

 Even though she was recognized as one of the most remarkable photographers of her time, many of her images have still remained unpublished.
 Lee Miller in Fashion, written by Becky E. Conekin, is a special view on her life’s story.

-When you look at the similarities in the pictures, it’s beautiful to see how Phoebe paid hommage to Lee’s art and free spirit lifestyle by designing thirties style coats, military – Doc Martens – boots, and over the knee skirts for the free spirited women of today.
+When you look at the similarities in the pictures, it’s beautiful to see how Phoebe paid hommage to Lee’s art and free spirit lifestyle by designing thirties style coats, military – Doc Martens style – boots, and over the knee skirts for the free spirited women of today.

 Published on April 14, 2014 by Your Retail Therapist